apache/pekko-connectors/contributor-advice.md

 > Reference connector [Java API factory methods](reference/src/main/scala/akka/stream/alpakka/reference/javadsl/Reference.scala)

-Alpakka, same as Akka, aims to keep 100% feature parity between the various language DSLs.
+Apache Pekko Connectors, same as Apache Pekko, aims to keep 100% feature parity between the various language DSLs.
 Implementing even the API for Java in Scala has proven the most viable way to do it, as long as you keep the following in mind:

 1. Keep entry points separated in `javadsl` and `scaladsl`

 1. Provide factory methods for Sources, Flows and Sinks in the `javadsl` package wrapping all the methods in the Scala API.
-The Akka Stream Scala instances have a `.asJava` method to convert to the `akka.stream.javadsl` counterparts.
+The Pekko Stream Scala instances have a `.asJava` method to convert to the `akka.stream.javadsl` counterparts.

 1. When using Scala `object` instances, offer a `getInstance()` method.